upbound/docs/content/providers/pull-secrets.md

         name: up-provider-pull-secret
 ```

-This pull secret matches all packages with the `xpkg.upbound.io/upbound` prefix and provides the package pull secret any time your control plane needs to pull the provider image.
+This pull secret matches all packages with the `xpkg.upbound.io/upbound` prefix
+and provides the package pull secret when the control plane needs to pull the
+provider image.

 ### Older Crossplane versions